 BG3 Paladin Class Guide

-Paladins are great melee fighters and they also have access to healing spells from the start of the game.
+A BG3 Paladin is a great melee fighter and they also have access to healing spells from the start of the game.
 They can also cure party members, this will be often needed.
 Especially if you are new to the game you are likely to get cursed and poisoned a lot.
 Paladins are best played in melee but you can also equip a ranged weapon and use it if really needed.
 However, in most cases there are just better things you can do than attack with your ranged weapon.

 At level 2 you also get access to your Divine Smite spell.
 This allows you to infuse your next weapon attack with a lot of extra Radiant Damage.
 This is even more powerful if used against Undead or Fiends.
 When you level up further you will gain access to even more powerful Smite spells.